Instagram is the search engine to watch right now.

 Strive to Promote Engagement

-It’s pretty simple really, the more likes, comments and shares you get, the higher you’ll appear when your hashtags are searched.
+It’s pretty simple really, the more likes, comments and shares you get, the higher you’ll appear in a search or on Explore.

 But how do you make sure users will engage with your posts?